sv522/sqt/README.md

 which are targeted to the module assessment criteria.

 ## Setup
-* Run `npm install` in the root directory to install server dependencies (express)
+* Run `npm install` in the root directory to install server dependencies (ramda etc.)
-* Run `npm install --prefix ./web-app/common` to install common dependencies (ramda)

 ## Tasks ##
 ### Colourful blocks